 They're made in the Chinese style and are varnished with natural, food-grade lacquer to protect the ironwood base from mildew and odor.
 This coating may keep them from being accurate oil temperature gauges for frying (unlike wood or bamboo chopsticks, which create a stream of bubbles when submerged), but it will ultimately give you more time with them.

 Length: 16.5 inches | Material: Wood | Number of Pairs: 2

 Related: The Best Woks

-What We Like: Color laser engraving will stay true over time, multiple design options, relatively lightweight, laser-etched grips
+What We Love: Color laser engraving will stay true over time, multiple design options, relatively lightweight, laser-etched grips

-What We Don't Like: Can get very hot, may get scratched/scuffed and dim over time
+What We Don't Love: Can get very hot, may get scratched/scuffed and dim over time

 A lush color laser engraving promises never to fade, and laser-patterned etchings at the tips make for a better grip.
 A squared barrel keeps them from rolling, and a hollow core keeps them lightweight for easier handling—an issue some have with metal chopsticks.